 James Acord's Leather

 Collectible heirloom quality functional art cases for the fly fisherman, upland game bird hunter, and water fowler.
-Each custom ordered piece uniquely designed and handcrafted from start to finish by James Acord.
+Each custom ordered piece is uniquely designed and handcrafted completely from start to finish by James Acord.

 Above photo: Jimmy carefully brushes a protective sealer over parts of an image he's carved into a leather case top which he's molded into his trademark clamshell shape, before he paints and dyes the fish, hand, and case background.
 Jimmy will assemble all the handmade parts and hand sew the case after he finishes the artwork on it.
 As always, this case is a custom, one of a kind order, made especially to a customer's wishes.
 The man's initials are hand carved into the design of the bottom part of the case, not shown here.
 This is very unique, heirloom work, which you can order to be designed and made just for you.